fhunleth/interactive_cmd/README.md

 ## FAQ

-1. Can I use this in Escripts or Mix tasks?
+1. Can I use this in Escripts or Mix archives?

 Yes.
 The implementation is one Elixir module with no native code.
-If you're writing a Mix task, just copy `interactive_cmd.ex` to your project and rename the module name to vendor it.
+If you're writing a Mix archive, just copy `interactive_cmd.ex` to your project and rename the module name to vendor it.

 2. Could this be rewritten in Erlang so that it could be used in other